Guus Kouwenhoven: Trials

-Kouwenhoven was arrested in the Netherlands on 18 March 2005 and stood trial at the Court of First Instance in The Hague, starting 24 April 2006, charged with arms smuggling and war crimes in Liberia in the 90s, for which the Dutch public prosecutors sought a 20-year jail sentence and a fine of €450,000.
+Kouwenhoven was arrested in the Netherlands on 18 March 2005 and stood trial at the Court of First Instance in The Hague, starting 24 April 2006, charged with arms smuggling and war crimes in Liberia in the 1990s, for which the Dutch public prosecutors sought a 20-year jail sentence and a fine of €450,000.
 The court tried to summon Charles Taylor to testify against Kouwenhoven.
 On 7 June 2006 Kouwenhoven was sentenced to 8 years in jail for arms smuggling.
 The court did not find him guilty of war crimes.
 Both the public prosecutors and Kouwenhoven sought a higher court appeal and Kouwenhoven was released in March 2007 in anticipation of his new trial.
 The Court of Appeal in The Hague acquitted him of all charges on 10 March 2008 and sharply criticized the work of the prosecution.

 The prosecution appealed the acquittal to the Supreme Court on 20 March 2008.
 In April 2010 the Supreme Court ordered a re-trial at the court in Den Bosch.
 In November 2014, the court in Den Bosch was to hear arguments for dismissal as there were no witnesses available to testify.
 The Prosecutor Cara Pronk-Jordan wished to have the earlier anonymous interviews used as evidence.
 Kouwenhoven fled to South Africa in December 2016, claiming medical grounds.
-On 21 April 2017, Kouwenhoven was convicted in absentia to a 19-year jail sentence for illegal arms trafficking and complicity in war crimes in Liberia and Guinea.
+On 21 April 2017, Kouwenhoven was convicted in absentia to serve a 19-year jail sentence for illegal arms trafficking and complicity in war crimes in Liberia and Guinea.
 A day after this conviction, “Interpol despatched a Red List Notice to the Interpol NCB in Pretoria” requesting that he be provisionally arrested.

-Kouwenhoven was arrested on a Dutch warrant on Friday 8 December 2017 at his home in Fresnaye, Cape Town, by the South African Police and appeared before the Cape Town Magistrate's Court from 12 December 2017.
+He was arrested on a Dutch warrant on 8 December 2017 at his home in Fresnaye, Cape Town, by the South African Police and appeared before the Cape Town Magistrate's Court from 12 December 2017.
 In February 2020 the magistrate ruled "with great regret" that Kouwenhoven could not be extradited to the Netherlands in terms of South Africa's Extradition Act because the offences were not committed in the Netherlands.

+Death

+Kouwenhoven died on 6 September 2026, at the age of 84.